 - Partnership between community, business, individuals, and conservation organizations

 All will receive 12-18 months of tailored support and resources including:

 - Promotion via social media, newsletters, blogs, website, etc.

 - Professional content production in the form of videos, collateral, and messaging

 - Connections to technical, expert, and industry support

 - Recognition and participation in annual Conservation Summit & Celebration

 Last year’s 2021 Conservation Wranglers included Audubon Texas, Center for Conservation and Research at San Antonio Zoo, and Texas Longleaf Team.

 These projects and organizations represent significant impact for Texas:

-Texan by Nature (TxN), founded by former First Lady Laura Bush, partners deeply with conservation groups and business, acting as an accelerator for conservation groups and a strategic partner for business.
-Their projects and programs (TxN Conservation Wrangler, TxN Certification, Symposia Series, and TxN 20) have impacted 7 million plus people, 20 million acres, and all of Texas’ 254 counties over the last two years.
+Texan by Nature (TxN), founded by former First Lady Laura Bush, brings conversation and business together, acting as an accelerator for conservation groups and a strategic partner for business.
+TxN supports 110+ conservation organizations and has accelerated projects and programs that have impacted 7 million-plus people, 20 million acres, and all of Texas’ 254 counties.
 Get involved and learn more at www.texanbynature.org.
 Follow on Facebook, Twitter, LinkedIn, and Instagram @TexanbyNature.